aarnt28/time-tracker4-refactored/README.md

 * **Geoapify address autocomplete** – Client address fields can be auto-completed with Geoapify's geocoding suggestions when an API key is configured.
+* **Client location preview** – Display a pinned Google Map in the client editor whenever a mailing address is available, making it easy to verify on-site details before scheduling work.【F:app/templates/clients.html†L688-L785】
 * **Responsive UI** – HTML pages served with Jinja2 templates and static resources provide a simple front‑end for managing tickets, hardware and clients.
 Sessions and login keep your changes protected.